-Terry Barber works across painting, collage, sculpture, printmaking and installation, taking inspiration from pareidolia, found objects, non-traditional materials, myths, stories and forgotten histories.
-Seeking out the unexpected and uncanny to inform her work, the resulting images and artworks often have a familiarity and sometimes appear to be in a state of flux between presence and absence.
+Terry Barber works across painting, collage, sculpture, printmaking and installation, taking inspiration from family history, found objects, myths and stories.
+Often seeking out the unexpected and uncanny to inform her work, the resulting images and artworks generally have a familiarity and sometimes appear to be in a state of flux between presence and absence.

 Terry also explores the concept of drawing without intention as a form of mindful escapism.
 With a long-standing interest in pareidolia – the tendency to see faces, creatures or objects in random patterns – many of these drawings inevitably suggest faces, masks or fantastical beasts, which she uses to create her cast of characters.